 The fees on different international SIPPs can also vary greatly.
 An adviser can help you identify which are the best options in this respect.

 What regulatory protection do I enjoy?

-Any UK-based firm offering an international SIPP must be regulated by the Financial Conduct Authority.
+Any UK-based firm offering an international SIPP must be Qualified by the Financial Conduct Authority.
 If your provider was to fail, then your investment is protected by the Financial Services Compensation Scheme.